mcdemarco/the-new-kitchen-cookbook/fish/ipSalmon.md

+[Instant Pot]: ../indices/instantPot.html
+[quick]: ../indices/quick.html

 # One Instant Pot Salmon

-This procedure is mostly as suggested by [Tasty Oven](https://tastyoven.com/instant-pot-salmon-and-rice/), which differed from many other frozen salmon and rice instant pot recipes in including vegetables and cooking the food with the sauce.
+This procedure is mostly as suggested by [Tasty Oven](https://tastyoven.com/instant-pot-salmon-and-rice/), which differed from many other frozen salmon and rice [Instant Pot] recipes in including vegetables and cooking the food with the sauce.

 Serves 2.